Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Introduction: A bound state in the continuum as a resource for a solitary high-Q resonance

-In the present paper, we consider a particular example of a waveguide eigenmode that turns out to be a BIC due to the phenomenon outlined in the first paragraph.
-The in-plane $x$-wavenumber of that BIC waveguide eigenmode is chosen to be zero, that is, at the center of the first Brillouin zone of the grating, $k_x=0$.
-(We assume that $k_y = 0$ since we consider only the standard, invariant in the $y$-direction, grating problem when fields are uniform along the $y$ axis and propagate in the $xz$-plane.
+In the present paper, we consider a particular example of a waveguide eigenmode -- a degenerate BIC originating due to the mechanism outlined in the second paragraph of the paper.
+The in-plane $x$-wavenumber of that BIC waveguide eigenmode is chosen to be near the $\Gamma$-point -- the center of the first Brillouin zone of the grating, that is $k_x \approx 0$.
+(We assume that $k_y = 0$ since we consider only the standard, invariant in the $y$ direction, grating problem when fields are uniform along the $y$ axis and propagate in the $xz$-plane.
 So, we leave the conical case of diffraction \cite{Li1993} aside.)
 This choice is predetermined by strongly enhanced backscattering coupling in this exceptional high-symmetry point in the momentum space so that the corresponding eigenmode looks more like a cavity eigenmode rather than a waveguide eigenmode.
-At wavenumbers away from $k_x = 0$, the waveguide eigenmode radiates and forms a leaky resonance.
-The latter had been illustrated in \cite{PRB2019} by a numerical example and won't be tackled here.
+In fact, it has been shown by means of the representation theory that in the standard photonic crystal slabs the symmetry-protected BICs exist only at the center of the Brillouin zone \cite{Cerjan2021,Doiron2022}.
+At wavenumbers away from the Gamma point $k_x = 0$, the waveguide eigenmode radiates and forms a leaky resonance.
+The latter had been illustrated in \cite{PRB2019} by a numerical example.

-Also, we assume that just the central, $p=0$, spatial Fourier harmonic is emitted out of the planar grating layer into the cover and substrate, while all higher-order, $p \neq 0$, Fourier harmonics are evanescent and, hence, do not contribute to the radiation losses.
+We assume that just the central, zeroth diffraction order $p=0$, spatial Fourier harmonic is emitted out of the planar grating layer into the cover and substrate, while all higher-order, $p \neq 0$, Fourier harmonics are evanescent and, hence, do not contribute to the radiation losses.
 According to the plane-wave dispersion relation, the $p$-th Fourier harmonic becomes evanescent in the cover (superscript ``+") or substrate (superscript ``-") when its $z$-wavenumber squared turns negative:

 Here $\varepsilon^+$ or $\varepsilon^-$ is the permittivity of the cover or substrate, respectively.
 For modes at the center of the first Brillouin zone, $k_x = 0$, the $p$-th Fourier harmonic ceases to provide a radiation-loss channel when